 Scholarly Commons Citation

 Tushnet, Rebecca, "Copy This Essay: How Fair Use Doctrine Harms Free Speech and How Copying Serves It" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 797.
+797.